MapServer for Windows (MS4W) README

 Oracle Spatial support in MapServer is handled by two methods: 1) natively in MapServer, or 2) through the GDAL library.

-1. Make sure you have Oracle 10g or 11g or 12c client software installed on your machine (the same machine that you are running MS4W on).
+1. Make sure you have the Oracle client software installed on your machine (the same machine that you are running MS4W on).

 Warning